 Forgas acknowledges that much remains unknown about precisely how moods influence thought.
 If moods work as Huntsinger suggests and not as orchestrators of specific thinking styles, Forgas says, it won’t get him down.
 Not that there would be anything wrong with that.

-Related to sad moods, I have noticed an increased cognitive commitment to details in the practices I’ve done for most of my life, i.e., yoga, tai chi, and blowing Zen.
+Related to sad moods, I have noticed an increased dedication to the dutiful practices that I’ve engaged in most of my life, i.e., yoga, tai chi, and blowing Zen.
 I always thought this was due to increasing maturity.
-It still could be, but I suspect now this increased focus is also due to the onset of a more baseline sadness into my life my play a big role.
+It still could be, but I suspect now this increased commitment is also due to the onset of a more baseline sadness into my life, which may play a big role.
 When life gets serious, you take it more seriously.

 Finally, I see hints of the researchers running into the free-will wall.
 While all the biological, sociological, and zoological evidence points away from free will, I find the researchers have a hard time accepting the evidence’s full implications.
 Of course, no one can prove free will doesn’t exist, but we could acknowledge the lack of evidence for it!
 I mean, we could if we had free will! 😉 No, I’m afraid the myth of explicit free will is a cornerstone of our American paradigm.
 It goes deeper than that, however.
-The Western belief in free will is merely an offshoot of a universal implied sense of free will that has haunted humanity ever since our species’ ability to think evolved.
+The Western belief in free will is merely an offshoot of a universal implied sense of free will that has haunted humanity ever since our species evolved the ability to imagine a ‘self’.
 All this then is just the natural result of emotions driving thought.
 It is always interesting to see us dancing around that issue.
-It reminds me of Hans Christian Andersen’s, The Emperor’s New Suit (the Emperor had no cloths, but…).
+It reminds me of Hans Christian Andersen’s, The Emperor’s New Suit (the Emperor had no clothes, but…).